lizhongliu1996/melodyExtracter/README.md

   can easily separating the sine waves which make up the composite waveform and transform them into a spectrogram, which we can easily see the characteristics of composite waveform and do some manipulations to get the desire waveform.
-Sound is one type of mechanical wave with salient features, thus we can use Fourier transfrom to play some interesting tricks in music.
+Sound is one type of mechanical wave with salient features, thus we can use Fourier transformation to play some interesting tricks in music.

   This package refers to the principle of how the headphone brand BOSE remove the noise by adding the polarize reverse wave of specifical frenquency we want to get rid of, however rightnow we